devMohamed-Hassan/devMohamed-Hassan/README.md

 </div>

 <table>
 <tr>
 <td width="55%" valign="top">

-I'm a **Full-Stack Developer** based in Egypt, passionate about crafting end-to-end web applications — elegant, performant frontends with **React / Next.js** and solid, scalable backends with **Node.js / NestJS**.
+I'm a **Software Engineer** based in Egypt, passionate about crafting end-to-end web applications — elegant, performant frontends with **React / Next.js** and solid, scalable backends with **Node.js / NestJS**.

 I take pride in writing **clean, maintainable code** and designing **modular architectures** that scale.
-Whether it's real-time features with Socket.io, secure auth flows, or complex state management — I build it properly.
+Whether it's real-time features with Socket.io, secure auth flows, or complex state management — I engineer it properly.

-Off the keyboard, I'm a **competitive programmer** who trains in C++ & Java, and an **ICPC instructor at ICPCxSVNU**, mentoring students in algorithms and problem solving.
+Off the keyboard, I'm a **competitive programmer** who trains in C++ & Java, and an **Problem Solving instructor at ICPCxSVNU**, mentoring students in algorithms and problem solving.

 > *"Clean code, scalable architecture, seamless user experience."*